Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 I won’t condemn the fact that you shouldn’t rely on a single keyword research tool but one thing I know for sure is, all SEO keyword research tools aren’t accurate.

-So relying on a single keyword research tool wouldn’t hurt that much but when it comes to making SEO decisions based on what this tool offers, the best answer to these problems checking the SERP (search engine result page).
+So relying on a single keyword research tool wouldn’t hurt that much but when it comes to making SEO decisions based on what this tool offers, the best answer to these problems is checking the SERP (search engine result page).

 So if Tools A gives you a keyword difficulty score of 50%